Plans detailed for first U.S. mission to land on moon since Apollo

 Astrobotic was one of nine companies chosen in November to compete for $2.6 billion to develop small space vehicles and other technology for 20 missions to explore the lunar surface over the next decade.

-Pittsburgh-based Astrobotic picked Vulcan, being developed by a joint venture of Boeing Co and Lockheed Martin Corp, to launch its Peregrine lander from Florida's Cape Canaveral in summer 2021.
+Pittsburgh-based Astrobotic picked Vulcan, being developed by a joint venture of Boeing Co <BA.N> and Lockheed Martin Corp <LMT.N>, to launch its Peregrine lander from Florida's Cape Canaveral in summer 2021.

 Barring schedule slips, Astrobotic said Peregrine would be the first American spacecraft to touch down on the moon since Apollo astronauts touched down in 1972.